 - Wait for Match: Discover doubles your miles, but it doesn’t happen until the end of your first year.
 So, if you’re trying to build points fast, this isn’t a great card to use.
 However, if you don’t plan to travel in the near future, you can save up your points and take them as a credit later on.

 Alternatives to the Discover it® Miles Card

-With the Chase Sapphire® Preferred Card, you’ll earn a whopping 50,000 point signup bonus after spending $4,000 in the first three months.
-You can redeem those points for $625 in travel through the Chase portal or $500 in gift cards.
-(For comparison, you’d need to spend $41,666 on your Discover it Card to earn $625 in travel credit.)
+With the Chase Sapphire® Preferred Card, you’ll earn a whopping 60,000 point signup bonus after spending $4,000 in the first three months.
+You can redeem those points for $750 in travel through the Chase portal or you can redeem them for less in gift cards.
 You also earn 2X points on travel and restaurant spending and 1X point on everything else.
 The points transfer to 11 of the top loyalty programs in the world, like Marriott, Hyatt, IHG, Southwest Airlines, United Airlines, and more.
 The Chase Sapphire Preferred® also offers rental car insurance, trip cancellation and interruption insurance, and no foreign transaction fees.
-There’s $95 annual fee, but it is waived for the first year.
+There’s $95 annual fee, but I think it’s more than worth it.
 It’s my favorite rewards card of all, and you should get it if you can.
 Read our full review.

 Unfortunately, not everybody is eligible for the Chase Sapphire Preferred® Card.
 Chase’s new 5/24 rule means that you may be denied if you’ve applied for more than 5 lines of credit in the last 24 months.
 You’ll also need excellent credit to qualify.
 So if you can’t get it, don’t want to deal with loyalty programs, or are turned off by the annual fee, the Discover it® Miles Card is a great second choice.